 Next time you’re firing up for burgers, slap on a slab of melon, get some grapefruit on that grate, skewer up some starfruit and see what happens!
 Because no-sugar-added caramelization is a beautiful thing.

-How to Make this Grilled Peach Salad
+How to Make a Grilled Peach Salad

-A simple swipe of olive oil and a grill transform one of summer’s simplest pleasures into a downright magical culinary treat.
+A swipe of olive oil and a hot grill transform one of summer’s simplest pleasures into a downright magical culinary treat.
 Grilled peaches are transformative on their own, but do yourself a favor and give them center stage in a peach salad.
 Once cooled, the skins will easily slip from the charred flesh.
 Simply dice and toss with mild greens, fresh herbs, toasted almonds, and honey balsamic dressing.
 This salad doesn’t keep, so only make as much as you’ll eat in a single sitting.